aniksarakash/kashmirnextjs/README.md

 ## Recent Updates

+### UI/UX Improvements (August 2023)

+1. Fixed styling issues with text elements on colored backgrounds
+2. Improved readability by adding semi-transparent backgrounds with backdrop blur
+3. Created a new FAQ component with better styling and accessibility
+4. Enhanced section titles and subtitles to work well on any background
+5. Standardized color usage across the site for better consistency

 ### GitHub Pages Deployment Fixes (July 2023)

 Several fixes have been implemented to ensure proper deployment on GitHub Pages: